 Workshops meet once a week.
+Your first workshop session will be on the week of 1/23.
 You are responsible for signing up for and attending your weekly workshop.
 These will involve worksheets related to material covered each week in lecture.
 Workshop attendance and participation accounts for 5% of your final grade.
 See the workshop page for more information and policies.

 The University of Rochester respects and welcomes students of all backgrounds and abilities.
 In the event you encounter any barrier(s) to full participation in this course due to the impact of disability, please contact the Office of Disability Resources.
 The access coordinators in the Office of Disability Resources can meet with you to discuss the barriers you are experiencing and explain the eligibility process for establishing academic accommodations.
 You can reach the Office of Disability Resources at: (585) 275-3424; Taylor Hall.
 Or, visit Disability Resources.